Killing of Jeremy Mardis

 On November 3, 2015, Jeremy Mardis, a six-year-old boy, was killed by police in Marksville, Louisiana, in a shooting that also wounded his father, Chris Few.

 Two Marksville law enforcement officers, Derrick Stafford and Norris Greenhouse Jr., were arrested on charges of second-degree murder and attempted second-degree murder as a result of the incident.
 The evidence from a police body-worn video camera was cited as being contributory to the speed of the arrests.

 On March 24, 2017, Stafford was found guilty on the lesser-included offenses of manslaughter and attempted manslaughter.
-He was sentenced to 40 years in prison.
+He was sentenced to 40 years in prison, with the possibility of parole after 20 years.

 On September 29, 2017, Greenhouse pleaded guilty to negligent homicide and malfeasance in office.
 He was sentenced to 7 years in prison, but was paroled in 2019 after serving 1 3/4 years, a quarter of his initial sentence.

 Background

 Marksville is a small city with a population of 5,702 at the 2010 census, characterized by familiar relationships and interactions between locals.
 The city had a series of running conflicts between Mayor John Lemoine and several city officials over budgets.
 The conflicts reportedly started soon after Lemoine took office in 2009, when he called for several audits of the city court and recommended that the city council lower the budget, including the salary of Marksville Marshal (equivalent to a police chief in other jurisdictions) Floyd Voinche.
 Citizens have described the politics as "particularly intense and personal".
 Lemoine was also reportedly in conflict with the Marksville Police Department, which had three different chiefs during Lemoine's five years in office.

 About three months prior to the shooting incident, Voinche's office hired several local police officers to work part-time in street patrols and purchased two used Ford Crown Victoria police vehicles for their use.
 The street patrols involved mostly making traffic stops and issuing citations.
 Before that, the local marshal office's jurisdiction had been limited to serving court papers.
 According to Lemoine, speaking after the shooting occurred, Voinche did not consult with the city about this expansion of his operations, including the hiring of full-time police officers.
 Lemoine had written at least one letter to the office of Louisiana Attorney General Buddy Caldwell, questioning the legal authority of Voinche's actions.
 Because state statute gives marshals the authority to enforce the law within their respective jurisdictions, street patrols and issuing tickets were considered to be encompassed in this authority.